WELD INSPECTION ETCHANTS

 Inconel 625 Weld:

 - Sand the weld surface to a uniform 600 grit finish.
-Rinse and dry the surface quickly, then etch immediately with our Adler’s Reagent using cotton swabs.
-Please perform all the cleaning and etching in 30 seconds or less, without any delay.
-Because Inco 625 will react with air and passivate.
+Rinse and dry the surface quickly, then etch it immediately with our Adler’s Reagent without any delay.
+Otherwise, Inco 625 will react with air and passivate.

 Picture: Inco 625 weld